How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 How long does EDI VAN migration take?

-With proper planning and support, EDI VAN migration typically takes 2-6 weeks.
+With proper planning and support, EDI VAN migration typically takes two to six weeks.
 The timeline depends on trading partner count, document complexity, and whether migrations happen in phases or all at once.
 White-glove migration services can reduce this to under two weeks.

 Can I use multiple protocols with one VAN?

 Yes.
-Modern VANs support multiple protocols simultaneously, allowing different trading partners to connect using their preferred method (AS2, FTP, HTTPS, etc.) without requiring you to maintain separate systems.
+Modern VANs support multiple protocols simultaneously, allowing different trading partners to connect using their preferred method — AS2, FTP, HTTPS, and others — without requiring you to maintain separate systems.

 What EDI document types do VANs support?